 - Flexor retinaculum.
 Attaches between the medial malleolus and calcaneus bones, forming the roof of the tarsal tunnel.
 The tendons of the tibialis posterior, flexor digitorum longus, and flexor hallucis longus muscles as well as tibial nerve and posterior tibial artery pass through the tarsal tunnel to the enter into the plantar surface of the foot.

 - Fibular retinacula.
-Tethers the tendons of the fibularis (peroneus) longus and brevis ...
+Tethers the tendons of the fibularis (peroneus) longus and brevis muscles ...